 Many will see a huge change in their skin after removing these foods from their diet.
 If still no difference is noticed, consider specific food groups that are also known to exacerbate symptoms:

-- Nightshades – This is a group of foods known to increase inflammation in the body, and because most skin issues are inflammatory conditions, eliminating these can also be a step to relieve symptoms.
-These typically include potatoes, tomatoes, sweet and hot peppers, eggplant, tomatillos, tamarios, pepinos, pimentos, paprika, and cayenne peppers.
+Nightshades are a group of foods known to increase inflammation in the body, and because most skin issues are inflammatory conditions, eliminating these can also be a step to relieve symptoms.
+These typically include potatoes, tomatoes, sweet and hot peppers, eggplant, tomatillos, tamarillos, pepinos, pimentos, paprika, and cayenne peppers.

-- Histamine containing foods– The process of fermentation produces histamine, and some are more sensitive to this than others, especially if they already have a build-up of it in their system.
-For some, the bacteria in their gut may be producing the excess histamine.
 This may also be why certain people cannot tolerate fermented foods.
 Although it may be impossible to completely avoid histamine, following a low histamine diet may be helpful for some.
-This is a list adapted from the Michigan Allergy Specialists of foods that are high in histamine:
+This is a partial list of common foods that are high in histamine: (1)

 - Alcoholic beverages, especially beer and wine.

-- Cheeses, especially aged or fermented cheese, such as parmesan, blue and Roquefort.
+- Cheeses, especially aged cheese, such as parmesan, blue, and Roquefort.

 - Fermented foods, such as pickled or smoked meats, sauerkraut, etc.